 Most people don’t know it is possible to travel to North Korea, but it is relatively easy.
 About 6000 tourists visit the country every year.
-You are accompanied by two guides and minders at all times and only hear a one-sided account of history.
+Two guides and minders accompany you and you only hear a one-sided account of history.
 The nonstop propaganda reflects their belief that they live in the best country in the world – and this is one of the magic parts of the trip – we know they can’t leave or communicate with the outside world but they don’t.

 It is a fascinating trip into another, unsettling world of complete police repression.
 North Korea’s human rights record is the worst on earth.
 Concentration camps, executions, state-orchestrated terror and mass control by a vast propaganda machine are a daily reality for millions here.